paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 - Training requirements for proofers.
 More than just training, it could be security clearance as well.

 ## 5.1 Process Overview
-* The CSP SHALL collect full legal name, an address of record, and date of birth from the applicant.
+**@privacy:**

 Include process overview mapped to sections.
 This is especially important with the new binding chapter.

 ## 5.2 General Requirements per Identity Assurance Level

-For levels 2 and above:
+The following requirements apply to any CSP performing identity proofing at IAL 2 or 3.

+**@privacy:**

+1. The CSP SHALL collect full legal name, an address of record, and date of birth from the applicant.
-1. Records of registration SHALL be maintained.
+2. Records of registration SHALL be maintained.
-2. The CSP SHALL maintain a record of each individual whose identity has been verified and the steps taken to verify his   or her identity, including any information collected from the Applicant in compliance with the sections below.
+4. The CSP SHALL maintain a record of each individual whose identity has been verified and the steps taken to verify his   or her identity, including any information collected from the Applicant in compliance with the sections below.
 3. The CSP SHALL have the capability to provide records of identity proofing to RPs if required<sup>[11](#note11)</sup>.
 4. The identity proofing and registration processes SHALL be performed according to applicable written policy or *practice statement* that specifies the particular steps taken to verify identities.
-5. The entire proofing transaction, including transactions that involve a 3rd party to the CSP, SHALL occur over a mutually authenticated protected session.
-Equivalently, the transaction SHOULD consist of time-stamped or sequenced messages and SHOULD signed by their source and SHOULD be encrypted for their recipient.
-6. Approved cryptography SHALL be used.
-7. The CSP SHALL be able to uniquely identify each Subscriber and any associated authenticators that may have been issued to that Subscriber.
-8. The CSP SHALL record the identification/reference number of the presented identity evidence.
+5. The CSP SHALL record the identification/reference number of the presented identity evidence.
 9. **The CSP SHALL NOT record an image/scan/copy of the presented identity evidence.**
 10. Personally identifiable information (PII) collected as part of the registration process SHALL be protected, and all privacy requirements shall be satisfied.
 11. PII collect SHALL be limited to the minimum data necessary to validate the existance of the claimed identity and associate it the claimed identity to the person providing identity evidence.
+12. Exact matches of personal information may be difficult to achieve to due multiple factors.
+The CSP MAY employ appropriate matching alogrithms to account for differences in personal information and other relevant proofing data across multiple pieces of evidence, authoritative records, and 3rd party records.
+Matching algorithms used SHALL be publicly avialable.
+13. The entire proofing transaction, including transactions that involve a 3rd party, SHALL occur over a mutually authenticated protected session.
+Equivalently, the transaction SHOULD consist of time-stamped or sequenced messages and SHOULD signed by their source and be encrypted for their recipient.
+14. Current encryption algorithms in accordance with NIST standards and guidelines SHALL be used.
 12. The results of the identity proofing step (which may include background investigations of the Applicant) SHALL be protected to ensure source authentication, confidentiality, and integrity.
 13. Agencies MAY obtain additional confidence using additional risk mitigation measures so long as additional mitigation approaches do not substitute for the guidelines herein.
 14. Agencies MAY consider partitioning the functionality of an e-authentication enabled application to allow functions requiring less stringent identification of the subscriber to be available at a lower identity assurance level, while other functions are available only at a higher identity assurance level.
 15. Knowledge based proofing (KBP) (sometimes referred to as knowledge-based authentication (KBA)) verifies the identity by testing the personal knowledge of the individual against information obtained from public databases.
 KBP SHALL NOT be used to verify the identity of a claimant.
 KBP MAY be used to resolve to a unique, claimed identity.
-16. Exact matches of personal information may be difficult to achieve to due multiple factors.
-The CSP MAY employ appropriate matching alogrithms to account for differences in personal information and other relevant proofing data across multiple pieces of evidence, authoritative records, and 3rd party records.
-Matching algorithms used SHALL be publicly avialable.

 ##5.3 Validation Requirements
 The goal of identity validation is to determine the authenticity and validity of the identity evidence that a claimant provides.
 Validation establishes the physical, live existence of the claimed idenity.